The life of a label is rarely easy, with labels enduring a ceaseless barrage of attacks.

 If your product undergoes frequent temperature fluctuations, its surface will expand and contract.
 Think about a piece of playground equipment baking in the sun, for example, or outdoor machinery sitting on a frozen worksite.
 For this kind of environment, it’s essential to choose a flexible label material that withstand the expansion and contraction of multiple heating/cooling cycles while maintaining its appearance.

 On the other hand, your product may enjoy a charmed life, experiencing few extremes in temperature or moisture.
-In this case, synthetic materials may not be worth the expense.
 A good label printer will help you choose label material that fits your budget and your durability requirements (or lack thereof).

 These Colors Don’t Run